teamniteo/handbook/README.md

 # The Niteo Handbook

-> Work In Progress
->
-> Current issue for discussion: https://github.com/niteoweb/operations/issues/32

----

 For the last decade, we have been accumulating knowledge and practicalities of running an Open Source business inside our walled-off intranet.
 At the 10th Anniversary Party we realized it is time that we make these public and potentially help people in similar positions.

-The Handbook offers us an opportunity to clarify what Niteo is and how we function.
-It allows greater transparency to our partners, potential new team members and the wider Open Source community.
+The Handbook offers us an opportunity to clarify what Niteo is and how we operate.
+It allows greater transparency to our partners, potential new team members, and the wider Open Source community.

-Please do help keep these documents up to date!
-And by up to date, we're not just talking about misspellings and role changes.
-It’s just as much “we say we’re about X, but what we’re really doing is Y”.
-You don't like a specific thing about how we work?
-Please submit a Pull Request with a proposal of how we can do better.
+Please help us keep these documents up to date!
+This doesn't mean just typos and broken links, but also to reflect the latest changes in our work processes.
+And if there's something you don't like in how we work, open an Issue and let's discuss better solutions.

-If you’re reading this just after joining Niteo, it’s particularly on you, actually.
-It’s harder for us slowly-boiled frogs who’ve been with Niteo for long years to spot our broken ways.
-Please take advantage of that glorious, shiny ignorance of being new, and question things.
+This goes especially for new people joining Niteo.
+It's harder for us who've been stuck in our broken ways for years to see the obvious.
+Take advantage of being new and question things and show us how to do better.

+This Handbook is always Work-In-Progress.
+Please update it by creating a new Pull Request with the proposed changes or [open an Issue](https://github.com/niteoweb/handbook/issues) for discussion.

 ## Company